LongyanU/damped-helmholtz-equation/README.md

 # damped-helmholtz-equation
-Helmholtz equation where for thermal, viscous and reradiation damping has been accounted for
+Helmholtz equation where thermal, viscous and reradiation damping has been accounted for